migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2024-02-11 Sun: Worked on the h.country merge.
+2024-02-11 Sun (2h): Worked on the h.country merge.

-2024-02-10 Sat: Implemented neo4js in order to find connections between users.
+2024-02-10 Sat (4h): Implemented neo4js in order to find connections between users.

 2024-02-09 Fri: Looked into graph database and sorting algorithms for connections.
 Decided move forward with and implement the graph method.